 Generally, you can simply encourage more usage, assuming that you charge customers more for additional features.
 For example, if you have a project management app and you charge either for the number of users or for the number of projects being managed, you could encourage your main account owner to invite more people or manage more projects.

 Also, try offering training programs to your customers to help them get the most out of your tool.
 The more your customers embed your product into their daily lives, the more they will use it and depend on it—hopefully adding more paid features as they go.

-How did you choose your pricing when you launched your business?
+How did you choose your pricing strategy when you launched your business?
 Did you look at competitors to see what they charged or talk to potential customers to see what they’d be willing to pay?